 Tie Break: In the event of pupils achieving the same mark for the last available place, priority will be given to any child entitled to 'preferential consideration' (note A); then, if this does not differentiate, to the pupil who lives closest to the school as measured in a straight line from the front door of the child's normal/habitual place of residence (as assessed in the terms provided, annually, in the Southend Local Authority secondary admissions booklet) to the nearest pupil entrance to the school, with those living nearest being given preference.
 Distances will be measured using the Local Authority's computerised measuring system.
-If the same distance is shared by more than one pupil and only one place is available, the place will be awarded on the basis of a computerised random allocation process (supervised by someone independent of the Governing Body).
+If the same distance is shared by more than one pupil and only one place is available, the place will be awarded based on a computerised random allocation process (supervised by someone independent of the Governing Body).

 Waiting lists: Waiting lists, based on the test results, are maintained in each category until 31 December of the normal year of entry.
 If a place has been offered and is then declined, a new offer will be made to whichever candidate has the next highest score, exceeding the pass mark according to the order of priority (as above) up to the limits determined for each category.
-Any additional application, received between September and 31 December must be made via our In-Year Admissions Form found on our website www.whsg.info.
+Any additional application, received between September and 31 December must be made via our In-

+Year Admissions Form found on our website www.whsg.info.
 Applications will be added to the waiting list which will be reordered and ranked in line with the published over subscription criteria.
-After 1st January, year 7 admissions follow the same process as our In-Year Admissions criteria, and the process provided in the In year arrangements 2024/25
+After 1st January, year 7 admissions follow the same process as our In-Year Admissions.

 Appeals: All parents have a statutory right of appeal against non-admission to those schools listed on their LA Single (or Common) Application Form.
-This right may be exercised only after school places have been offered on National Offer Day (usually on 1st March).
+This right may be exercised only after school places have been offered on National Offer Day (3 March).
 Appeals must be lodged directly with the school within 20 school days of the date of notification that their application was unsuccessful.
 Panel hearings take place within 40 school days of the deadline for lodging appeals.